island-is/island.is/libs/service-portal/settings/islykill/README.md

-# Service Portal Íslykill settings
+# Service Portal Íslykill Settings

 This library was generated with [Nx](https://nx.dev).